 And cut out an arrow.

-Easy and cheap DIY Valentine’s Day cards for your sweethearts.
+Easy and inexpensive DIY Valentine’s Day cards for your sweethearts.

 Be sure to pin these recycled magazine valentines for later:

 And be sure to see more easy Valentine’s Day craft projects.

 Copyright stuff: You’re more than welcome to use this free project and tutorial for personal use.
 Contact me for commercial use and Etsy sales.